ericsonga/APCSAReview/_sources/HiddenFiles/topic-1-8-toggle-write-code.rst

         :practice: T
         :autograde: unittest

-        Write code that should figure out the cost for each shirt if they are buy 2 and get the third free and they are originally $45 each.
+        Write code that figures out the cost for each shirt if you buy 2 and get the third free and they are originally $45 each.
 Make sure your answer is a double.
         ~~~~
         public class Test1
         {
             public static void main(String[] args)
             {
+              double price = 45;
               // Add your code here